Jake Borelli: Personal life

 Borelli publicly came out as gay on his personal Instagram in November 2018, moments after the airing of the sixth episode of Grey's Anatomys fifteenth season, in which his character, Dr. Levi Schmitt, also came out.

-In March 2022, Borelli posted a picture of him and Chase Williamson attending the Elton John AIDS Foundation's 30th Annual Academy Awards Viewing Party to his Instagram page.
-Since then, he has posted more about Williamson, leaving it to be assumed that the two are in a relationship.

 Career

 Upon moving to Los Angeles, Borelli quickly landed supporting roles in television shows such as iCarly, Parenthood, NCIS: Los Angeles, True Jackson, VP, Greek and Suburgatory.
 He has also appeared in several short films.

 In 2017, he landed a role in the Netflix comedy drama film Reality High.
 That same year, it was announced that Borelli would be playing intern Dr. Levi Schmitt on Grey's Anatomy.
 His role on Grey's Anatomy ended in 2024 when his character was written off the show after a 124-episode run.
+He later returned to direct an episode that aired in April 2025.